Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 - [seekport](http://www.seekport.com/): The interface is in German but it supports searching in English just fine.
 The default language is selected by your locale.
 It's really good considering its small index; it hasn't heard of less common terms (e.g. "Seirdy"), but it's able to find relevant results in other tests.
 - [Exalead](http://www.exalead.com/search/): slow, quality is hit-and-miss.
 Its indexer claims to crawl the DMOZ directory, which has since shut down and been replaced by the [Curlie](https://curlie.org) directory.
 No relevant results for "Oppenheimer" and some other history-related queries.
 Allows submitting individual URLs for indexing, but requires solving a Google reCAPTCHA and entering an email address.
 - [wbsrch](https://wbsrch.com/): In addition to its generalist search, it also has many other utilities related to domain name statistics.
 Failed multiple tests.
 Its index is a bit dated; it has an old backlog of sites it hasn't finished indexing.
+It also has several per-language indexes.
 - [ExactSeek](https://www.exactseek.com/): small index, disproportionately dominated by big sites.
 Failed multiple tests.
 Allows submitting individual URLs for crawling, but requires entering an email address and receiving a newsletter.
 Webmaster tools seem to heavily push for paid SEO options.

 ### Unusable engines, irrelevant results